amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/30_test.md

   src = "images/30-20-test-1.png"
 +++

 You just add a bit of logic in `AppDelegate` class to sign in and to sign out users.
-You also modified the screen flow to start the app with a `LandingView` that controls the routing towards a `LoginViewController` or the `LandmarksList` view based on the user authentication status.
+You also modified the screen flow to start the app with a `LandingView` that controls the routing towards a `LoginViewController` or the `LandmarkList` view based on the user authentication status.

 Let's now verify everythign works as expected.
 Start the application using XCode's menu and click **Product**, then **Run** (or press **&#8984;R**).